Lesson plan: Positive Potions

 - use language creatively to describe their potion and create magical instructions

-We've designed the lesson to help teachers cover the following subject areas:
+We've designed the lesson to help teachers cover parts of the KS2 English Curriculum.

 You need the following equipment to do this activity: